skynettoday/skynet-today/_posts/editorials/2019-11-11-ai-coverage-best-practices.md

 pop culture depictions of AI (unless the comparison is to point out the distinction between general and narrow).

-### Don't: cite AI opinions of famous smart people
+### Don't: cite opinions of famous smart people who don't work on AI

 One especially complicated aspect of covering AI, as opposed to other technical subjects, is the long history of pondering about it in Science Fiction.
 While interesting,